 The 2016 carryover funds are subject to the plan terms of the HEALTH FSA applicable to you as a result of your medical plan and Trion Health Savings Account elections for 2017.
-Please see "What type of HEALTH FSA will be established for me if I don't elect to contribute to a HEALTH FSA in 2017 and have a 2016 balance" below for more information about the HEALTH FSA applicable as a result of your medical plan and Trion Health Savings Account elections for 2017.
+Please see "What type of Health FSA will be established for me if I don't elect to contribute to a Health FSA in 2017 and have a 2016 balance?" on page 12 for more information about the HEALTH FSA applicable as a result of your medical plan and Trion Health Savings Account elections for 2017.